Yay Kosher

 Pre-grease the spring form pan with a non-stick spray.
 You can also take a paper towel with a little bit of cooking oil on it and wipe the sides and bottom of the spring form pan.

-pregreased pan
+pregreased spring form pan

 Sprinkle sugar on the bottom of the pan and lightly tap it to make sure that the sugar gets all over the bottom of the pan and the sides.
 This sugar doesn't completely melt during baking and it makes the bottom and the sides of the cake have a crunchy sugary crust!
 Very unique to this recipe.